-Instead we had a banjo player, mashed potatoes with roast beef, a good ‘ole country and western show, and the opportunity to live through a real live a train robbery… the Reynolds Raiders stopped the train on horseback and ran up and down the length of it firing blanks while trying to avoid being shot by the law.
+Instead, we had a banjo player, mashed potatoes with roast beef, a good ‘ole country and western show, and the opportunity to live through a real-life a train robbery… the Reynolds Raiders stopped the train on horseback and ran up and down the length of it firing blanks while trying to avoid being shot by the law.

 Some quotes from the pint-sized participant include: This is the best day I’ve ever had, and I’ve dreamed of this day forever, and It’s so great to be me.
 I can’t wait to tell everyone that I was on a train that was robbed by horseback.